 My expertise is situated at the intersection of human-computer interaction and information privacy and security.
 My work has generated over 25 scientific publications, 3 patents, and been featured in international news media and online blogs.

 A list of specific projects that I have led and contributed to in the past can be found here; links to my published articles are here.

-I have over 10 years of experience in the full lifecycle of digital innovation that spans: strategy, ideation, design, research, prototyping, to usability analysis.
 Before joining VASCO I spent time as a User Experience Analyst at Atom Bank during its early days as a startup, its fund raise of just under $175million, and successful first mobile app releases.
 In 2015 Atom was named 8th in the Fintech 100, lept to 6th in 2016, and also featured in Marketing Week's top 100 disruptive brands in 2016.
 At Atom I was part of a collaborative team scoping requirements, designing business processes and user interfaces, and delivering a mobile banking app on iOS and Android.
 Ours was a banking platform protected by mobile biometrics and developed on the Unity platform.